STATWORX/covid-19-api/README.md

 The API is built using Python 3 and deployed using [Google Cloud Run](https://cloud.google.com/run?hl=en), a container-based serverless function framework in the cloud.
 You can check the code in our [github repository](https://github.com/STATWORX/covid-19-api).

+## Credits

+If you have any questions or remarks, do not hesitate to open an issue or to contact us.